renoob21/facerecognition-api/README.md

 # facerecognition-api

-This is my first full stack developement project
+This is my first back-end project

+This uses:
+* Express JS
+* PostgreSQL
+* ClarifAI Face-Detection API